flutter/flutter-intellij/ISSUE_TEMPLATE.md

 ## Version info

-Please paste the output of running `flutter doctor` here (available from the command line or from `Tools > Flutter > Flutter Doctor`).
+Please paste the output of running `flutter doctor -v` here (available from the command line or from `Tools > Flutter > Flutter Doctor`).
 It will provide the version of the Flutter framework as well as of the IntelliJ plugin.